alist2000/Liquefaction_Potential/README.md

 - Japanese Geotechnical Society for the Japanese method
 - National Center for Earthquake Engineering Research (NCEER) for the NCEER method
+- Dr. Abbas Ghalandarzadeh for his guidance and support

 ## Contact